 Inter-reader discordance demonstrates trial integrity and yet is a concern for sponsors of nearly every clinical trial that involves imaging and is something that the FDA reviews.
 Recently, The Pharma Imaging Network for Therapeutics and Diagnostics (PINTAD), a consortium of international experts in medical imaging for use in drug development research, took up the topic.
 Aiming to “summarize common reasons for reader discordance” and “identify what factors can be controlled and which actions are likely to be effective in reducing discordance,” the PINTAD group authored two review articles.
 They’ve been published by The Drug Information Association.

 The first article1 focuses on the nature of reader disagreements.
 The second article2 offers practical statistical methods for better understanding reader performance.
-TBG’s own Colin G. Miller was among the team of authors.
+Bracken’s own Colin G. Miller was among the team of authors.
 This post aims to summarize the key points the articles put forward.

 Minimizing reader discordance in a clinical trial setting begins with understanding what sources of variability are involved.
 The factors that affect reader performance can be classified as controllable, less-controllable, and not controllable at all.
 Those that are controllable include expertise, training, the reading environment and setting, and fatigue.
 The most significant factor in inter-reader variability originates from a radiologist’s own expertise in the subjective aspects of the response criteria.